Birmingham Ground Gas Protection

 Ground gas risk assessment

 The risk from ground gases or vapours must be assessed first at the desk stage.
 If ground gas risks are identified, then borehole measurement will be performed.
-Existing buildings can be monitored using static measurement methods and diffusion tubes.
+You can use static measurement techniques and diffusion tubes in buildings.
 Depending on the nature and severity of the risk, monitoring programmes can last from days to months.

 Once the investigation has been completed, the analysis and interpretation of measurement data will reveal whether there are ground gases or vapours.